Toddler tantrums are really hard to deal with. With these great tips, you will be able to handle any toddler tantrums that are thrown your way!

 Address Their Feelings

 Get down to their level and speak directly to them.
 Look them in the eyes.
 Ask them, “Are you feeling mad?” or “Are you feeling sad?”
-When we can help our children identify their feelings, they are better off with being able to learn how to deal with big feelings in the future.
+When we can help our children identify and label their emotions and their feelings, they are better off with being able to learn how to deal with big feelings in the future.
 Begin by teaching them early!

 Other kids may want to be loved and shown affection.
 Big hugs and a back rub can calm some kids down instantly.
 My daughter is one that does best with cuddling her and holding her really tight until we can talk about it and figure a solution out.